 2. Clear Match to ES Program Requirements and Course Criteria

 - Types of ES courses: BoK, SE and Capstone

 3. Department and Faculty Involvement in the Essential Studies Program

 Just as faculty teaching for a department are expected to remain connected to that department and to goals and expectations for departmental courses, faculty teaching ES courses are expected to remain connected to that program and goals and expectations for ES courses.

 - Assessment Week involvement: perform task development, student recruiting and proctoring and scoring sessions

 - Service on the ES Committee

-- Participation at events hosted by the ES Committee and/or ES Office
+- Participation at events hosted by the ES Committee

 For more information and advice about instructional design, teaching techniques, and more, see the Teaching Transformation & Development Academy.